chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/c/index.md

 toc: true
 ---

 C and its derivative, C++, are two widely adopted compiled languages.
 Chainguard offers a variety of minimal, low-CVE container images built on the [Wolfi un-distro](/open-source/wolfi/overview/) which are suitable for deploying C-based compiled programs.
-In this guide, we will explore three ways you can use Chainguard Images to compile and run a C-based binary.
+In this guide, you will explore three ways you can use Chainguard Images to compile and run a C-based binary.

 The image with which you choose to run your compiled program depends on the nature of your binaries.
 Static binaries can be executed in the minimal `static` Chainguard Image, while dynamically linked binaries can be run in the `glibc-dynamic` Image.
-For our demonstration, we will first compile a C binary using the `gcc-glibc` Chainguard Image, and then learn how to use a multi-stage build to run the resulting binary in the `glibc-dynamic` image.
-We'll also cover an example showing the multi-stage build process for the C++ programming language.
+For this demonstration, you will first compile a C binary using the `gcc-glibc` Chainguard Image, and then learn how to use a multi-stage build to run the resulting binary in the `glibc-dynamic` image.
+You'll also cover an example showing the multi-stage build process for the C++ programming language.
 To learn more about the differences between these images, read our article on [Choosing an Image for your Compiled Programs](/chainguard/chainguard-images/working-with-images/compiled-programs/).

 {{< details "What is distroless?" >}}
 {{< blurb/distroless >}}